owikle/cb-multilingual/README.md

 # collectionbuilder-gh

+Testing multilingual capabilities, with options to change the default site language

 A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:

 - a CSV of collection metadata